Prone I-Raise

 Key Benefits:

-• Improved Posture: Strengthening the muscles of the upper back promotes better posture and spinal alignment, reducing the likelihood of postural imbalances and associated discomfort.
+- Improved Posture: Strengthening the muscles of the upper back promotes better posture, reducing the likelihood of postural imbalances and associated discomfort.

 Variations:

-• Prone Y-Raise: Position your body in a 'Y' shape with your arms, focusing on engaging the upper and middle trapezius muscles.
+- Prone Y-Raise: Position your body in a "Y" shape with your arms, targeting the lower region of the trapezius and lateral deltoids.

 How to perform Prone I-Raise:

-• Starting Position: Lie face down on a flat surface with your arms extended at your side, forming an I-shape with your body.
-Engage your core and keep your back flat throughout the exercise.
+- Starting Position: Lie face down on a flat surface with your arms extended and placed at your sides, forming an I-shape with your body, thumbs pointing down, and shoulders depressed and externally rotated.

 Breathing Technique: